 3. Blissful Awareness

 5. Yoked Awareness

 6. Cessative Awareness

 9. Supreme Awareness

 To learn more about each of these states of awareness go here.

 There are no quick fixes.
-Success in sadhana, practice, of self-transformation, is proportionate to the amount, quality, and consistency of efforts put in.
+Success in sadhana, the practice of self-transformation, is proportionate to the amount, quality, and consistency of effort put in.
 Great persistence is rewarded by extraordinary rewards.

 The yoga of self-transformation helps the practitioner to turn inward completely.
-Besides discipline, the success in the actual sadhana depends on four key aspects: sadhaka (aspirant), siddha (master), sadhya (goal) and sadhan (resources).
-The absence of any one of the four puts the whole practice on a shaky ground.
+Besides discipline, success in the actual sadhana depends on four key aspects: the sadhaka (aspirant), the siddha (master), the sadhya (goal) and sadhan (resources).
+The absence of any one of the four puts the whole practice on shaky ground.
 Read more here.